ctogs/EcoGuardian/README.md

 # EcoGuardian

-__Team:__ A-12
-__Team Names:__ Anvitha Bandam, Collin Togher, Jimmy Li, Kelly Gu, Tianze Ren
+__Contributors:__ Collin Togher, Anvitha Bandam, Jimmy Li, Kelly Gu, Tianze Ren

 Introducing our GROUNDbreaking environmental whistleblower app!
 Have you witnessed any type of pollution?
 Animal endangerment?
 Cases of disasterous weather?
 Or any other kinds of environmental incidents/concers?
 With our user-friendly platform, reporting these issues is now easier than ever.
 Submit a report, and let our admin work through these issues.
+Created and deployed using Django, AWS S3, and Heroku.

 Created in Spring 2024 for CS 3240 (Advanced Software Development) at UVA